-To allow users to select entitlement values at the time of request for the logical systems within the connected system, you must create a separate resource for each logical systems.
+To enable this option for the logical systems within the connected system, you must create a separate resource for each logical systems.

-NOTE: Select Allow this resource and entitlement to be assigned multiple times with different values only if this resource will be requested by business users multiple times with different values.
+NOTE: Select Allow this resource and entitlement to be assigned multiple times with different values only if you want to allow users to request this resource multiple times with different values.